06000208/TTTGravityGun/README_workshop.txt

 Shop icon is compliant with vanilla weapon icon design.

+Source code is [url=https://github.com/06000208/ttt-gravity-gun]available via the github repository[/url]

+If you experience any bugs or issues with the addon, or have suggestions like balance changes, feel free to post an issue on the [url=https://github.com/06000208/ttt-gravity-gun/issues]issue tracker[/url].

 [h1]Gameplay Mechanics[/h1]
 [quote=TTT Shop]A tractor beam-type weapon, originally designed for handling hazardous materials...[/quote] [list]